USA Today: Opinion section

 In February 2018, USA Today published an op-ed by Jerome Corsi, the DC bureau chief for the fringe conspiracy website InfoWars.
 Corsi, a prominent conspiracy theorist, was described by USA Today as an "author" and "investigative journalist".
-Corsi was a prominent proponent of the false conspiracy theory that Barack Obama was not a US citizen, and Infowars has promoted conspiracy theories such as 9/11 being an "inside job."
+Corsi was a prominent proponent of the false conspiracy theory that Barack Obama was not a US citizen, and Infowars has promoted conspiracy theories such as 9/11 being an "inside job".

 In October 2018, USA Today was criticized by NBC News for publishing an editorial by President Trump that was replete with inaccuracies.
 The Washington Post fact-checker said that "almost every sentence contained a misleading statement or a falsehood."

-In 2020, USA Today endorsed a specific presidential candidate for the first time, Democratic nominee Joe Biden.
+In 2020, USA Today endorsed a presidential candidate for the first time, Democratic nominee Joe Biden.
 The newspaper also published an opposing editorial by Vice President Mike Pence, which called for his and Trump's re-election.

+In 2024, after the presidential election, opinion fellow for USA Today Dace Potas published: Trump is president again and Democrats can blame Biden's ego.

+USA Today was the only one of 42 prominent American daily newspapers rated as "moderate" by the Boston University Library (all the others were rated as "leans liberal" or "leans conservative"), based on their editorial endorsements in the 2012 presidential election.

 Personnel

-In May 2012, Larry Kramer – a 40-year media industry veteran and former president of CBS Digital Media – was appointed president and publisher of USA Today, replacing David Hunke, who had been publisher of the newspaper since 2009.
+In May 2012, Larry Kramer, a 40-year media industry veteran and former president of CBS Digital Media, was appointed president and publisher of USA Today, replacing David Hunke, who had been publisher of the newspaper since 2009.
 Kramer was tasked with developing a new strategy for the paper as it sought to increase revenue from its digital operations.

-In July 2012, Kramer hired David Callaway – whom the former had hired as lead editor of MarketWatch in 1999, two years after Kramer founded the website – as the paper's editor-in-chief.
-Callaway had previously worked at Bloomberg News covering the banking, investment-banking and asset-management businesses throughout Europe and at the Boston Herald, where he co-wrote a daily financial column on "comings and goings in the Boston business district".
+In July 2012, Kramer hired David Callaway, whom he had hired as lead editor of MarketWatch in 1999, two years after Kramer founded that website, as the paper's editor-in-chief.
+Callaway had previously worked at Bloomberg News covering banking, investment-banking, and asset management businesses throughout Europe, and at the Boston Herald, where he co-wrote a daily financial column on "comings and goings in the Boston business district".

-The current Editor-in-Chief is Nicole Carroll, who has served since February 2018.
+The editor-in-chief as of September 2024 is Caren Bohan.

 Related publications and services

+USA Weekend

-USA WeekendUSA Weekend was a sister publication that launched in 1953 as Family Weekly, a national Sunday magazine supplement intended for the Sunday editions of various U.S. newspapers; it adopted its final title following Gannett's purchase of the magazine in 1985.
-The magazine – which was distributed to approximately 800 newspapers nationwide at its peak with most Gannett-owned local newspapers carrying it by default within their Sunday editions – focused primarily on social issues, entertainment, health, food and travel.
-On December 5, 2014, Gannett announced that it would cease publishing USA Weekend after the December 26–28, 2014 edition, citing increasing operational costs and reduced advertising revenue, with most of its participating newspapers choosing to replace it with competing Sunday magazine Parade.
+USA Weekend was a sister publication that launched in 1953 as Family Weekly, a national Sunday magazine supplement intended for the Sunday editions of U.S. newspapers.
+It adopted its final title following Gannett's purchase of the magazine in 1985.
+The magazine was distributed to approximately 800 newspapers nationwide at its peak, with most Gannett-owned local newspapers carrying it by default within their Sunday editions.
+It focused on social issues, entertainment, health, food and travel.
+On December 5, 2014, Gannett announced the end of USA Weekend after the December 26–28, 2014 edition, citing increasing operational costs and reduced advertising revenue.
+Most of its participating newspapers replaced it with the competing Sunday magazine Parade.